 Founder - Adrian Ballinger Adrian Ballinger founded Alpenglow Expeditions in 2004 envisioning a more holistic climbing experience for his clients than the status quo.
 Adrian is the only American who has skied two 8,000 meter peaks, was the first person to ski Manaslu, the 8th tallest mountain in the world, and in 2011 became the first person to summit three 8,000 meter peaks in only 3 weeks (Everest twice and Lhotse once).
 Adrian holds both an AMGA and IFMGA guide's certifications and has achieved more than 10 summits of 8,000 meter peaks (including 6 summits of Mt.
 Everest).

 Partner / Chief Guide - Logan Talbott Logan has been guiding professionally for over a decade in the disciplines of Rock, Alpine and Ski Mountaineering.
 When not out guiding, Logan spends time in the office helping the team with the day-to-day operations of the business.
 From one day ascents of El Capitan to big Alpine climbs in the Himalaya, or from ski descents on Denali to backyard ski tours in Lake Tahoe, he can't help but smile when out running around the hills.
 Logan is an AMGA/IFMGA mountain guide, an Avalanche course leader with AIARE, as well as a wilderness EMT.
 In addition to guiding, Logan has extensive experience in mountain rescue, having worked for rescue teams in both Yosemite and Denali National Parks, and volunteering locally for Tahoe Nordic SAR.
-LOCAL KNOWLEDGE, LOCAL PARTNERS We partner with local logistics companies in each country and region that we operate in.
+LOCAL KNOWLEDGE.
+LOCAL PARTNERS We partner with local logistics companies in each country and region that we operate in.
 Often we have partnerships that have been with us since the beginning of Alpenglow.
 Whenever we bring on a new operator we have vetted them thoroughly to insure their reliability and quality.
 Our local and regional logistics partners are the backbone of our in-country logistics and help us achieve the success that we're known for.

-After 15 years of guiding expeditions all over the world, including more than a dozen 8,000-meter peak expeditions, we have refined and distilled the climbing process to maximize safety, health, success, and enjoyment.
-The Alpenglow Difference Alpenglow Expeditions' Rapid Ascent[TM] climbs are an entirely new way to approach big-mountain expeditions.
+The Alpenglow Difference Alpenglow Expeditions' Rapid AscentTM climbs are an entirely new way to approach big-mountain expeditions.
 3:1 Maximum Guide to Climber Ratio All of our guides are AMGA certified or trained mountain guides and are among the best in the business, drawing upon years spent guiding on Denali to give you the best experience possible.
 Expedition Doctor on Call Dr. Monica Piris, has been on fourteen 8,000-meter peak expeditions and is a huge asset to our team.
 She is in daily communication with our teams during the entirety of the expedition and is available for client consultation at any time.
 Premium Logistics Working with a local team to organize quality logistics for the trip, our climb provides a higher level of service above any other.
 From our guides, to our camp infrastructure and mountain amenities, our expedition logistics are unrivaled and will leave you wishing for nothing.
 We work with AAI's local team to help organize the complicated logistics involved with climbing Denali.
 They are incredible and we're glad to be working in partnership with them.